 How does OCT work?

 OCT uses light of almost infra-red wavelength to create images of the coronary arteries.
 This technique delivers very high-resolution images.
-The beam of light is projected at the artery, and some of the light reflects from inside the artery tissue while some light scatters which is filtered out by OCT.
-OCT allows cardiologists to see the inside of an artery in almost 10 times more detail than they would have while using intravascular ultrasound.
+The beam of light is projected at the artery, and some of the light reflects from inside the artery tissue while some light scatters, which is filtered out by OCT.
+OCT allows cardiologists to see the inside of an artery in almost 10 times more detail than they would have had while using intravascular ultrasound.

 OCT is used along with heart catheterization procedures, including angioplasty, in which cardiologists use a tiny balloon top to open blocks in a coronary artery.
 Many patients who undergo balloon angioplasty, receive a mesh-like device, called a stent, to keep the artery open.
 OCT imaging can help doctors to check if the stent is working properly or whether the stent has been placed correctly inside the artery.
 Not only that, but OCT imaging also lets doctors see if there is a plaque.